Happy New Year!

 The whole idea was a theoretical exercise meant for us to reflect on the power of big numbers, and of course ignored a bunch of practicalities: who’d switch their pages and ribbons? who’d supervise the monkeys to find Shakespeare among trash? would they use QWERTY or Dvorak? (too soon)

 And the end message was simple.
-It’s kinda fascinating that this is a possibility, but in practice, the numbers are so tiny that this is no way to get to Shakespeare.
+It’s kinda fascinating, this possibility, but in practice, the numbers are so tiny that this is no way to get to Shakespeare.
 At some point improbable becomes impossible.

 What I wanted to accomplish in my book was spotlighting the transition from typewriters to computers.
 So let’s check the folder again, but move forward in time.
 First of all, yes, cats and dogs are still here: